samsungsamiio/samsungsami.io/source/sami/blogs/iosapp-work-with-sami.md

 In SAMI terminology, any source of data in SAMI is called a device and a device type defines a category of device.
 A device type is actually a long string.
 In order to parse through the device list and identify a Withing device, I need Withings device type to define variable `kDeviceTypeID_Withings` in `SamiConstants.m`.

-On http://developer.samsungsami.io/, I did not find a page that lists device types for the supported 3rd party devices.
+On [http://developer.samsungsami.io](http://developer.samsungsami.io), I did not find a page that lists device types for the supported 3rd party devices.
 However, I was able to find out the Withings device type using the [SAMI API Console](http://developer.samsungsami.io/sami/demos-tools/api-console.html).

-I logged on https://api-console.samsungsami.io/ as the SAMI user, who connected his Withings device on SAMI User Portal.
+I logged on [https://api-console.samsungsami.io](https://api-console.samsungsami.io/) as the SAMI user, who connected his Withings device on the User Portal.
 I first made "GET Current User Profile" call to get my user ID.
-Then I made "Get User Devices" call with the user ID to get my device info as the following screen shot illustrates:
+Then I made "Get User Devices" call with the user ID to get my device info as the following screenshot illustrates:
 ![SAMIHMonitor V1](/images/docs/sami/blogs/iosapp/v1-misc-apiconsole-devicetype.png)

-In the response body section of the above screen shot, I have a device named as "Withings Scale".
+In the response body section of the above screenshot, there is a device named "Withings Scale".
 The string value of `dtid` field is the Withings device type that I was looking for.
 I copied the string into `SamiConstants.m` as the following:

 ~~~
 NSString *const kDeviceTypeID_Withings = @"dt29673f0481b4401bb73a622353b96150";